 It is pretty evident that most of the regulated ETFs aren’t investing in cryptocurrency directly.
 Rather, most of them are taking bets on companies that are related to this space.

 So, if you want to take the basket route for investing in cryptocurrency, you are better off using Coinsets by Mudrex.
-Similar to an ETF, a coinset is actively managed by experts and periodically rebalanced.
+Similar to an ETF, a coinset is basket of cryptocurrencies based on themes actively managed by experts and periodically rebalanced.
 On top of it, you can choose from multiple options, each depending on a theme like Layer 1, Layer 2, etc.

 1. Which crypto ETF is best?